 ‘I know…’ I said.
 That would have made really epic and interesting cinema.

 ‘Jamie’, she called after him.
 ‘It is still your turn to get up tomorrow.
-Au pair doesn’t start til nine.
+Au pair doesn’t start till nine.
 As long as you realise that.’

 ‘As if you would let me forget,’ he had muttered under his breath as he left with a few other words I couldn’t quite catch.

 ‘I know.
-I should shouldn’t I. Why would anyone spend time doing google image searches of anyone, unless it is Poldark of course.
+I should.
+Why would anyone spend time doing google image searches of anyone, unless it is Poldark of course?
 Jamie now has billions of these little photo montage-type things on YouTube that fans put up that get loads of views too.
 I mean just who is watching them?’